gpressutto5/ebanx-currency-converter/README.md

 # EBANX Currency Converter

 This is a currency converter to use with EBANX Payment Gateway for WooCommerce.
-This plugin is a unnoficial plugin.
+This is an unnoficial plugin.

 ## Requirements
 * PHP 5.6+